 Cost of privately funded care

 If you are not eligible for state-funding or want to supplement the care that you receive, you can pay as a private customer.
-We are always available to make this process as clear and convenient for you as possible.
+We are always available to make this process as clear for you as possible.

 If you need help understanding how to get the care that best suits your needs, contact us and we will help you get all your questions answered.